kubesphere-sigs/fluent-operator-walkthrough/README.md

 ### FluentdConfig: Fluentd namespaced-wide configuration

-You can send logs Fluentd received from Fluent Bit to a namespace-wide sink defined by a `Output`.
+We can send logs Fluentd received from Fluent Bit to a namespace-wide sink defined by a `Output`.
 Only logs in the same namespace as `FluentdConfig` will be sent to the `Output`.

 ```shell